jmsenorino/drixit-challenge-back/README.md

 ### Dotenv

-Used to have a .env file in witch i could protect security-related data.\
+Used in order to have a .env file in witch i could protect security-related data.\
 Just for the Challenge, I decided to include the .env in the repository so you could see that too

 ### Express & Cors